Skip to main content

 Remote Access with Farwatch

-The GL.iNet Spitz Plus has built-in 4G LTE with dual SIM—drop in a SIM card and the same router that runs your local network becomes your cellular gateway.
-This enables Farwatch remote monitoring, over-the-air firmware updates, cloud sync, and SMS alerts for critical events—without any additional hardware.
+The GL.iNet Spitz Plus has built-in 4G LTE with dual SIM.
+Drop in a SIM card and the same router that runs your local network becomes your cellular gateway.
+This enables Farwatch remote monitoring, over-the-air firmware updates, cloud sync, and SMS alerts for critical events, without any additional hardware.

 Check on your vehicle while in storage, get alerts if something needs attention, and pre-cool the fridge before heading out on a trip.
-Farwatch is entirely optional—everything works without it.
+Farwatch is entirely optional.
+Everything works without it.

 FOR BUILDERS & MAKERS

-Build Your Own Hardware
+Build Your Own Modules

-• KiCAD schematics and PCB layouts for every module
+• KiCAD schematics for the custom-PCB exceptions

 • FreeCAD and STL files for 3D-printable enclosures

-• Bill-of-materials with part numbers
+• Full bill-of-materials with part numbers

 Modify & Flash Firmware

-• PlatformIO build system with VS Code integration
+• ESP-IDF toolchain with VS Code integration

 • FreeRTOS task-based architecture